cfoh/Multi-Armed-Bandit-Example/ts/README.md

 Back to our digital advertising example, since the outcome is either a click or not, the reward follows Bernoulli distribution, which describes the likelihood of an outcome.
 With the likelihood of Bernoulli, it is shown that its conjugate prior is a Beta distribution (see Example Section of [this document](https://en.wikipedia.org/wiki/Conjugate_prior) for the proof).
 In other words, if we pick $\mbox{Beta}(\alpha,\beta)$ to be our initial reward distribution estimation, by updating with an observe Bernoulli outcome $s$, we can show that the posterior is $\mbox{Beta}(\alpha+s,\beta+(1-s))$ which is another Beta distribution, where $\alpha$ and $\beta$ are two hyperparameters of Beta distribution.
 The above provides us a facility to repeatedly update and refine the Beta distribution based on the outcome.

 Lastly, we need to put the established posterior distribution to good use.
-One common way of doing this is for the ML agent to draw a sample from the posterior distribution of each arm and exploit the arm with the highest value among all samples.
+We do this by sampling posterior distribution.
+Precisely, the ML agent draws a sample from the posterior distribution of each arm, and then it exploits the arm that produces the highest value of sample among all.

 ## Implementation<a name=codes></a>